Cupra Born: Production version

-At launch it had three battery capacities of 45 kWh for the cheapest version and 55 kWh and 77 kWh for the higher-end models, with ranges from 340 to 540 kilometers (370 miles).
-Charging on a fast charger with up to 80% battery takes 35-60 minutes depending on the battery size, and according to Cupra, it will increase range by 100 kilometers in 7 minutes.
+At launch it had three battery capacities of 45 kWh for the cheapest version and 55 kWh and 77 kWh for the higher-end models, with ranges from 340 to 540 km.
+Charging on a fast charger up to 80% battery takes 35–60 minutes depending on the battery size, and according to Cupra, will increase range by 100 kilometers in 7 minutes.
 The interior features a 12.0 in touchscreen, sports seats with integrated headrests and a head-up display.
 Equipment also includes adaptive cruise control, Travel Assist system for semi-autonomous driving, traffic sign recognition, automatic braking system, Dynamic Chassis Control Sport suspension.
 Production started in September 2021.